opencontainers/distribution-spec/spec.md

 Upon success, the response MUST be a JSON body with an image index containing a list of descriptors.
 The `Content-Type` header MUST be set to `application/vnd.oci.image.index.v1+json`.
-Each descriptor is of an image manifest in the same `<name>` namespace with a `subject` field that specifies the value of `<digest>`.
+Each descriptor is of an image manifest or index in the same `<name>` namespace with a `subject` field that specifies the value of `<digest>`.
-The descriptors MUST include an `artifactType` field that is set to the value of the `artifactType` in the image manifest, if present.
+The descriptors MUST include an `artifactType` field that is set to the value of the `artifactType` in the image manifest or index, if present.
 If the `artifactType` is empty or missing in the image manifest, the value of `artifactType` MUST be set to the config descriptor `mediaType` value.
+If the `artifactType` is empty or missing in an index, the `artifactType` MUST be omitted.
-The descriptors MUST include annotations from the image manifest.
+The descriptors MUST include annotations from the image manifest or index.
 If a query results in no matching referrers, an empty manifest list MUST be returned.
 If a manifest with the digest `<digest>` does not exist, a registry MAY return an empty manifest list.
 After a manifest with the digest `<digest>` is pushed, the registry MUST include previously pushed entries in the referrers list.